 Although we encourage students to register for a full term, we do allow drop-ins.
 The drop-in fee is $18; the drop-in fee for students enrolled in another weekly class is $15.

 Personalized yoga consultations are available.
-Check with your teacher to schedule a session.
+Check with your teacher or with the office to schedule a session.

 Yoga is the calming wind that blows over our noisy lives.
 One good yoga stretch and the noise in my head is gone.
 Nothing else that I do in my life works so quickly or so well.
 At the end of each class or practice I rejoice that yoga has not only taken the knot out of my back, it has also taken the knot out of my head.